juvalen/mb-checker/DOCKER.md

 **[depth] Folder name (entries)**  indicates the folder name, depth and number of entries in it

-**>>> url**
+&gt;&gt;&gt; **url**

 &nbsp;&nbsp;&nbsp;**return code** (200, 301, 404 & 406 in this sample run), + if preserved, entry id if rejected.

-This sample run will filter out entries returning 30., 404, 406 & XXX.
+This sample run will filter out entries returning 301, 404, 406 & XXX.
 XXX code is caused by network errors and entry id is shown.
 These XXX entries are always removed, there is no need to specify it.

 ## Caveats